History of Malawi: Malawi in the 21st century

 In 2001, the UDF held 96 seats in the National Assembly, while the AFORD held 30, and the MCP 61.
 Six seats were held by independents who represent the National Democratic Alliance (NDA) opposition group.
 The NDA was not recognised as an official political party at that time.
 The National Assembly had 193 members, of whom 17 were women, including one of the Deputy Speakers.

 Malawi saw its very first transition between democratically elected presidents in May 2004, when the UDF's presidential candidate Bingu wa Mutharika defeated MCP candidate John Tembo and Gwanda Chakuamba, who was backed by a grouping of opposition parties.
 The UDF, however, did not win a majority of seats in Parliament, as it had done in 1994 and 1999 elections.
 It successfully secured a majority by forming a "government of national unity" with several opposition parties.
 Bingu wa Mutharika left the UDF party on 5 February 2005 citing differences with the UDF, particularly over his anti-corruption campaign.
 He won a second term outright in the 2009 election as the head of a newly founded party, the Democratic Progressive Party.
 In April 2012, Mutharika died of a heart attack; the presidential title was taken over by Vice-President Joyce Banda (not related to the former president Banda).
 In 2014 Malawian general election Joyce Banda lost (coming third) and was replaced by Peter Mutharika, the brother of ex-President Mutharika.
 In 2019 Malawian general election president Peter Mutharika got narrow election victory and he was re-elected.
 In February 2020 Malawi Constitutional Court overturned the result because of irregularities and widespread fraud.
 In May 2020 Malawi Supreme Court upheld the decision and announced a new election will be held on 2 July.
 This was the first time election was legally challenged.
 Opposition leader Lazarus Chakwera won 2020 Malawian presidential election and he was sworn in as the new president of Malawi.

-In August 2021, the Constitutional Court examines an appeal lodged by the Democratic Progress Party of Peter Mutharika.
-He calls for the cancellation of the 2020 presidential election because four of his representatives had been banned from sitting on the Electoral Commission.
-However, the challenge to Malawi's 2020 presidential elections, made by the opposition Democratic Progress Party, was dismissed by the country's constitutional court in November 2021.
+In August 2021, the Constitutional Court examined an appeal lodged by the Democratic Progress Party of Peter Mutharika which called for the cancellation of the 2020 presidential election because four of its representatives had been banned from sitting on the Electoral Commission.
+The challenge to Malawi's 2020 presidential elections was dismissed by the country's constitutional court in November 2021.
+Peter Mutharika returned as the president of Malawi by winning the 2025 Malawian general election.